tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 ![Popup UI](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1c.png)

 This shows the number of network requests which were blocked on the current page.
-Also, less useful, but users like this kind of thing, the number of network requests blocked since install.
+Also, less useful, but people like this kind of thing, the number of network requests blocked since install.

 Click the eye-dropper icon to enter [element picker mode](https://github.com/gorhill/uBlock/wiki/Element-picker), which allows to create a filter by interactively picking an element on a page, in order to have the element permanently removed from the page.